TekGeek2003/TekGeek-Pong/README.md

 # TekGeek Pong
 TekGeek Pong is the very first game that was made by game developer TekGeek.
-It is a remake of the classic table tennis themed video game by Atari.
+It is a remake of the classic table tennis themed video game Pong by Atari.
 Built with the pygame library.

 # Requirements